 A kind of commitment to resist adversity that has to do with the idea of resilience and perseverance.
 "Everything will be okay" is also a famous phrase from Nagore Frias, the agency's project manager.
 A kind of mantra, which despite its apparent simplicity and its obvious similarities with other promises in the positivism industry, is always most effective and helps us face these situations with humor and optimism.

 Although if Nagore herself doesn't tell you, the effect is not the same, that's how it is.
 "When facing the challenges that our clients pose, it is important to take their needs into account, make good planning, define priorities well...
-But above all, it is essential to foster the feeling of belonging to the team to make everything work.
 Because although the paper supports everything, it is inevitable that there are days when things don’t go as planned.
 And it is there, when, panic spreads and we see no way out, when it’s time to catch a breath, change perspective, sit down to think and act accordingly.
 Because at the end, we know that everything will be okay” Well, thanks Nagore (s of the world)!